AdminV1rus/H3hh/README.md

 .  .  ✦ .
 H3eyyy th1s is uhhh...som3thing about me3.. :
 || So...well, U can call me Xiao, Griefer, Shed...wathever u want, heh, I usually spend my time playing Blocktales, Forsaken.
 So, if I don't log on to Pony T much.
 U are free 2 C*h, Int, I just want to warn you that I don't chat much.
 -
- Hey, I loevvv match with someone
+ Hey, I loevvv match with someone, U are free 2 C*h, Int, I just want to warn you that I don't chat much.